langchain-ai/agentevals/README.md

 )
 ```

-`reference_outputs` should also be passed in as a `GraphTrajectory` object like `outputs`.
-Just like other LLM-as-judge evaluators, you can pass extra kwargs into the evaluator to format them into the prompt.
+In order to format them properly into the prompt, `reference_outputs` should be passed in as a `GraphTrajectory` object like `outputs`.

+Also note that like other LLM-as-judge evaluators, you can pass extra kwargs into the evaluator to format them into the prompt.

 #### Graph trajectory strict match